dalil01/KimboUp/README.md

 ## TODO

-- Add flame shaders during movement to enhance visual effects.
+- Add flame shaders during movement to enhance visual effects
-- Implement sound effects for character movement to improve game immersion.
+- Implement sound effects for character movement to improve game immersion
-- Add a character customization system for more personalized gameplay.
+- Add a character customization system for more personalized gameplay
-- Improve the ranking system for better score management and display.
+- Improve the ranking system for better score management and display
-- Develop a backend to store user results and rankings.
+- Develop a backend to store user results and rankings
-- Add a new map for more diverse racing environments.
+- Add a new map for more diverse racing environments
-- Introduce additional characters for more variety in gameplay.
+- Introduce additional characters for more variety in gameplay
-- Refactor the code for better maintainability and performance.
+- Refactor the code for better maintainability and performance
 - [Additional ideas or improvements...]

 ## Contributing